×

 • Estonian is spoken as a national language in: Estonia, Gambia.

 You will also get to know the continents where Russian and Estonian speaking countries lie.
-Based on the number of people that speak these languages, the position of Russian language is 7 and position of Estonian language is not available.
+Based on the number of people that speak these languages, the position of Russian language is 7 and position of Estonian language is 22.
 Find all the information about these languages on Russian and Estonian.

 Russian and Estonian Language History